-This policy addresses the need to ensure that all members of the College's community including students, faculty, staff and all other stakeholders are afforded the right to lawfully pursue knowledge in free and open debate without fear of discrimination or reprisals for their views.
-It ensures that a full range of views may be expressed and discussed, including those that may be challenging and controversial, in an environment of tolerance and understanding.
-We consider freedom of speech to be fundamental to the principle of democracy which we uphold, in addition to the preservation of tolerance.
-We also recognise that the rights of others may sometimes need to be considered when balancing another person's right to freedom of speech.
-Our intention is to always ensure the balance that is found is legally compliant and as unrestrictive as possible.
+This policy addresses the need to ensure that all members of Trent Education Centre Ltd (), which includes students, faculty, staff and all other stakeholders, are afforded the right to lawfully pursue knowledge in free and open debate without fear of discrimination or reprisals for their views.
+The Policy seeks to ensure that a full range of views may be expressed and discussed, including those that may be challenging and controversial, in an environment of tolerance and understanding. considers freedom of speech to be fundamental to the principle of democracy which together with the is upheld at all times.
+We also recognise that the rights of others may sometimes need to be considered when balancing another person's right to freedom of speech. 's intention is to always ensure the balance that is found is legally compliant and as unrestrictive as possible.